chmurakrajowa/terraform-provider-ochk/docs/data-sources/ip_set.md

 # IP Set Data Source

-Data Source for reading IP Sets by display name.
 IP Set is a part of security group to group the IP addresses and after that can be used as sources and destinations in firewall rules.
 An IP Set can contain a combination of individual IP addresses, IP ranges, and subnets.
+This Data Source is used for reading IP Sets by display name.

 ## Example Usage